QuantEcon/lecture-python-intro/lectures/markov_chains_II.md

 $$

-The graph for the chain shows states are densely connected indicating that it is **irreducible**.
+The {ref}`graph <mc_eg3>` for the chain shows all states are reachable, indicating that this chain is irreducible.

-Similar to previous examples, the sample path averages for each state converge to the stationary distribution
+Similar to previous examples, the sample path averages for each state converge to the stationary distribution.

 ```{code-cell} ipython3
 P = [[0.86, 0.11, 0.03, 0.00, 0.00, 0.00],